biemond/smartmeter/README.md

 ===============================================

 Java Embedded Suite of Oracle Application which reads the energy meter (gas & electricity) and expose these data as restful service which can be used in your mobile applications
-All the data is stored in the Embedded Derby Database and is using JAX-RS to expose the data
+All the data are stored every 30 minutes in the Embedded Derby Database
+and using JAX-RS to expose the data

 [Used the RJ11/USB P1 Converter Cable](https://sites.google.com/site/nta8130p1smartmeter/webshop)
 Raspberry Pi B 512mb version